robinallenaz/alab-318-2-1/README.md

 API_KEYS=["key1", "key2", "key3"]
 ```
 - PORT: This is the port number on which your application will run (e.g., 3000).
-- API_KEYS: An array of valid API keys that your app can use for external services.
+- API_KEYS: An array of valid API keys that a client can use
 ### 3. Start the Application
 After setting up the .env file and installing the dependencies, you can run the application using: